-- 1. Create a monitoring session.
-For steps, refer to Create Monitoring Session. - 2.
+- 1. Create a monitoring session. - 2.
 In the monitoring session, create a Pass all map.
-A pass all map sends all the traffic received from the G-vTAP agents to the tunnel endpoint or NAT.
-For steps, refer to Clone Monitoring Session. - 3.
+A pass all map sends all the traffic received from the G-vTAP agents to the tunnel endpoint or NAT. - 3.
 Drag and drop a tunnel from Tunnels.
 A tunnel encapsulates the flow records and then sends them to the tools for full packet inspection. - 4.
 Create a link from the Pass-all map to the tunnel endpoint.
 The traffic from the Pass-all map is forwarded to the tunnel endpoint that is connected to a tool. - 5.
 Drag and drop a v5 NetFlow application.